 Reattch the Frame

 All that’s left to do is place the canvas back on the wood frame.
+Center the frame over the St. Patrick’s Day sign.

-Center the frame over the painting.
 Once you like where it is, turn the frame upside down.
 Use a staple gun and staple the middle of one side to the wood.
 Stretch the canvas tight straight across and place another staple.
 Pulling taunt again, staple each end.
 I ran out of staples about 5 staples in, but it’s holding nice and tight.
 If you don’t have a staple gun, you can use hot glue.

 I love the saying on this sign.
 It brings to mind the Proverbs 31 wife.
 Proverbs 31:28 ESV says, “Her children rise up and call her blessed; her husband also, and he praises her.”
 That’s what I feel like.
 Nothing in my life was lucky.
 It was all God, pouring his blessings from heaven onto me and my family!
-Check back later today because I will be adding a devotional to this post.
-I just ran out of time while writing this post.
-I have to head to the doctor.
-YUCK!

 I hope you enjoyed this tutorial!